tblautenberg/JavaFX-DAP/README.md

 Alternative program to run javaFX applications via.
-Java-DAP tool.
+Java-DAP tool (see https://github.com/tblautenberg/Java-DAP)

 To get this to work you need to have installed [VcXsrv](https://sourceforge.net/projects/vcxsrv/) on your host PC (for windows) or [Quartz](https://www.xquartz.org) (for MAC).
 For both you need to be sure that "Disable acsess controle" is winged off.
 Otherwise the program will not work as intended.